 It may just be best to just take hand sanitizer with you to the store instead, said Worley.

-6. Wipe off groceries and counter when you get home
+6. Wash your hands when you get home